Xeverous/the_website/website/pages/other/tabs_vs_spaces.rst

 Pros:

 - Simpler to understand and from what I have seen, people make less mistakes with it.
 - Well-suited for fixed showcases like prints and presentations - basically where code is treated as an image instead of text.
-Sufficient amount of spaces will guuarantee that indents are clearly visible.
+Sufficient amount of spaces will guarantee that indents are clearly visible.

 Cons: